cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ------------------------------------------------------

 ### How to use this guide
 Until something more interactive comes up, this guide will be shaped as a reading document.

 You may skip through the content by clicking the desired section you wish to read or/and study info about.
 We also suggest you take advantage of the `cntrl-F` function to search for what you are looking for.
+If you used the content section to get to any of the sections, then the `back` button on your browser should take you back to the content page again.

 The guide is, currently, made by the [cyber~Congress team](https://cybercongress.ai/).
 Its meant to be a knowledge database for everything that there is to know about the beast cyber is.